Tanu-N-Prabhu/portfolio.io/README.md

 * Change the name on the nav bar top left corner from "Tanu" to "My Garage" -- **Status Working**

-* Change the photo of me in the About Me section - Put up a most recent one -- **Status Working**
+* Change the photo of me in the About Me section - Put up the most recent one -- **Status Working**

+* Removing the words "My" from the Skill section -- **Status Working**